Christians should learn big words.

 For all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a PROPITIATION by his blood, to be received by faith?
 (RO 3.23-25).

-Propitiation is God?s action in removing sin that blocks our fellowship with him AND quenching his wrath, making him favorable, or ?propitious? toward us..
+Propitiation is God’s action in removing sin that blocks our fellowship with him AND quenching his wrath, making him favorable, or “propitious” toward us.
 It would not have been enough merely to remove our sin.
-God?s wrath also needed to be removed in order for his face to shine upon us.
+God also needed to remove his wrath in order for his face to shine upon us.

-We could never have put away our sins or quenched God?s anger.
-But God did what we couldn?t do when he provided Jesus as a propitiation.
-And we?re the beneficiaries, for now he will be forever favorable and gracious toward us.
+We could never have put away our sins or quenched God’s anger.
+But God did what we couldn’t do when he provided Jesus as a propitiation.
+And we are the beneficiaries, for now he will be forever favorable and gracious toward us.
 Praise God!

 Propitiation – not a bad word, huh?
 Read The Atonement by Leon Morris or In My Place Condemned He Stood by J.I.
 Packer and Mark Dever and learn some more big words.